England: Peak District – 6 night (for Stanage Edge)

 Day 3 - Bakewell to Hathersage

 A fine walk taking in the villages of Stoney Middleton (famous for its well-dressing) and Eyam, both inextricably linked through the Plague, as well as moor, river and field.
-(Medium hard: 5 hrs walking (allow 6¾ hrs, but make time also for visiting Eyam museum), 19 km, CUS 750m)
+(Medium hard: 5 hrs walking (allow 6¾ hrs, but make time also for visiting Eyam museum), 18¾ km (11½ miles), CUS 750m)

 Day 4 - Hathersage to Stanage Edge circuit

-A fairly gentle ascent to just below the Edge with far reaching views down the Hope Valley (Medium: 4hrs walking (allow 5hrs), 14½ km, CUS 600m)
+A fairly gentle ascent to just below the Edge with far reaching views down the Hope Valley (Medium: (4½ hrs walking (allow 6 hrs), 14 km (9 miles), CUSs 620m)